Own brand medication: save money with the same results

 I think it also raises a question as to whether these targeted meds are actually anything other than marketing.
 You could well be better off with the standard version.

-7 thoughts on “Big name vs own brand medication: can you save cash and get the same results?
+7 thoughts on “Own brand medication: save money with the same results

 1. Spot on article Andy.
 The best buy for us is definitely PPC.
 My wife has an ‘ongoing condition’ and it’s really worth buying a prescription prepayment certificate (PPC).
 You can also get “unlimited” prescriptions… & it saves you a lot of money.